centomila/BitwigBuddy-Bitwig-Extension/readme.md

 2. Support for multiple length patterns
 3. MOAR PATTERNS!
 4. Selector for multilane patterns
-5. Random generator!
-6. Support for triplets!
+5. Support for triplets!
-7. Make a decent Readme!
+6. Make a decent Readme!